zrr1999/commit-message-formatter/README.md

 - [ ] History of generated commit messages
 - [ ] Support custom emojis
 - [ ] Integrate with git diff
+- [ ] Let LLM generate string type and use predefined function to generate type of commit message

 ## Preferences